partridge-tech/chris-blog/_content/2020/email-fraud-or-email-compromise-beginners-guide/index.md

 Additionally, I compiled evidence and sent a detailed account of the incident to [Spectrum's abuse team](https://community.spectrum.net/discussion/162066/reporting-internet-abuse) so they could notify the infected customer and (ideally) prevent further misuse.

 No further email security incidents have occurred since Alice switched to stronger passwords.
-Ideally, Alice's business would move to an email provider which supports 2FA and has stronger DKIM settings in the future - though I can't complain much about their DMARC settings, they're still doing better than 65% of the [SaaS top 1000](https://s3.amazonaws.com/250ok-wordpress/wp-content/uploads/2018/07/31203230/Aggregate-DMARC-Report-2018.pdf) were in 2018, a fine feat for a small and generally low-risk business.
+Ideally, Alice's business would move to an email provider which supports 2FA and has stronger DMARC settings in the future - though I can't complain much about their DMARC, they're still doing better than 65% of the [SaaS top 1000](https://s3.amazonaws.com/250ok-wordpress/wp-content/uploads/2018/07/31203230/Aggregate-DMARC-Report-2018.pdf) were in 2018, a fine feat for a small and generally low-risk business.

 ## Further Work